nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 If you encounter any errors, take note of the following warning.

 **Warning:**
-* “back” cannot be added as an answer for the flashcard.
+* “back” and "show answer" cannot be added as an answer for the flashcard.
-This is because “back” is used as a command to exit the test mode later on.
+This is because “back” and "show answer" are used as commands to exit and reveal the answer in the test mode respectively.
 If the flashcard answer you wish to use is similar to “back”, rephrase and use another term.
 ![Flashcard_4_2_1](Images/FlashcardUG/Flashcard_4_2_1.png)